id-studiolab/Digital-Interfaces/tutorials/01-pomodoro/step1.md

 ---
 layout: default
-title: Step 1 Preparation
+title: "Step 1: Preparation"
 parent: "01 Pomodoro"
 grand_parent: "Tutorials"
 ---

-# Step 1 Preparation
+# Step 1: Preparation
 To follow this tutorial, you will need your ItsyBitsy, a chainable LED, a button, a buzzer, and a servo motor.
 You will also need materials to construct the Pomodoro Timer embodiment.
 These materials can be picked up at the faculty.

 The Pomodoro technique can be described by the following steps: